A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: SIMULATION RESULTS

 \section{SIMULATION RESULTS}

 We conduct our simulations under quasi-static Rayleigh fading channels with independent ISI taps, i.e., each tap is constant over one block and change independently from block to block.
-The ISI channel between each transmit-receive antenna pair has identical, equal power delay profile, i.e., all $L$ taps have equal power which is normalized so that the total power of channel response is unity,

-where $h_{ij}(k)$ is the $k^{th}$ channel tap between the $j^{th}$ transmit antenna and $i^{th}$ receive antenna.
-The simulations are based on the system model in Figure~\ref{fig:system_model_MIMO} with a random interleaver and a rate $1/2$ convolution code whose generator matrix is $(7,5)_8$ under the modulation types of BPSK and $16$-QAM.
-In all simulations, there are a total of $4096$ data bits which are coded, interleaved and then modulated.
-The modulated symbols are distributed to the transmit antennas by a spatial multiplexing operation as given in Figure~\ref{fig:system_model_MIMO}.
+The ISI channel between each transmit-receive antenna pair has identical, equal power delay profile similar to the studies in~\cite{Springer2011,Springer2012,Yuan2008}, i.e., all $L$ taps have equal power which is normalized so that the total power of channel response is unity $ \sum_{k=0}^{L-1} E\{ {\vert h_{ij}(k)\vert}^2 \} = 1$, where $h_{ij}(k)$ is the $k^{th}$ channel tap between the $j^{th}$ transmit antenna and $i^{th}$ receive antenna.
+The simulations are based on the system model in Fig.~\ref{fig:system_model_MIMO} with a random interleaver and a rate $1/2$ convolution code whose generator matrix is $(7,5)_8$ under different modulation order.
+In all simulations, data bits are coded, interleaved and then modulated.
+The modulated symbols are distributed to the transmit antennas by a spatial multiplexing operation as given in Fig.~\ref{fig:system_model_MIMO}.

 For the LLR exchange process between the LMMSE equalizer and the APP decoder, we use the WP approach explained in Section~\ref{sec:llr_exchange}.
 With our proposed bit LLR exchange algorithm, there is no need to apply scaling operations to the extrinsic LLR values at the output of the LMMSE equalizer and the APP decoder to improve the performance contrary to the turbo decoding algorithms in the literature~\cite{Colavolpe2011,Springer2012},~\cite{Anderson2013,Colavolpe2007}.